Malaysia holds seminars on how to spot gay children

 KUALA LUMPUR The Malaysian government has begun holding seminars aiming to help teachers and parents spot signs of homosexuality in children, underscoring a rise in religious conservatism in the Muslim majority nation.

-So far, the Teachers Foundation of Malaysia has organized 10 seminars across the nation.
-Attendance at the last event on Wednesday reached 1,500 people, a spokesman for the organization told Reuters.
+So far, the Teachers Foundation of Malaysia has organised 10 seminars across the nation.
+Attendance at the last event on Wednesday reached 1,500 people, a spokesman for the organisation told Reuters.

-"It is a multi-religious and multicultural (event), after all, all religions are basically against that type of behavior," said the official.
+"It is a multi-religious and multicultural (event), after all, all religions are basically against that type of behaviour," said the official.

 The federal government said in March that it is working to curb the "problem" of homosexuality, especially among Muslims who make up over 60 percent of Malaysia's 29 million people.

-According to a handout issued at a recent seminar, signs of homosexuality in boys may include preferences for tight, light colored clothes and large handbags, local media reported.
+According to a handout issued at a recent seminar, signs of homosexuality in boys may include preferences for tight, light coloured clothes and large handbags, local media reported.

 For girls, the details were less clear.
 Girls with lesbian tendencies have no affection for men and like to hang out and sleep in the company of women, the reports said.